To start a business activity in Portugal you will need to incorporate a company and, usually, license its activity.

 Amendments to the memorandum or articles of association

 The amendment to the articles of association may be the introduction, removal or modification of some of the clauses of the memorandum of association and must be the result of a resolution by all the shareholders, made according to the by-laws set forth for each type of company.
 Pursuant to Portuguese law, all changes can be made by the Minutes of the General Meeting.
 Therefore, a public deed for such amendments is optional.

-Of course, our legal team is able to assist you in drafting such minutes that are required for different amendments.
+Of course, our team is able to assist you in drafting such minutes that are required for different amendments.